mendix/docs/howto6/deploy-a-mendix-app-to-ibm-bluemix.md

     ![](attachments/19202595/selectappsingle.PNG)

-3. Go to the **Connections** menu item and click on Connect New:
+3. Go to the **Connections** menu item and click **Connect new**:

     ![](attachments/19202595/BluemixConnectNewService.png)

-4. Select the Object Storage Service from the Catalog:
+4. Select the **Object Storage** service from the catalog:

     ![](attachments/19202595/IBM Swift Object Storage.png)

-5. Create the service.
+5. Create the service:

 	![](attachments/19202595/bmselectcreateservice.PNG)

-  This can take a few seconds, after the service is created you can check if it is connected with.
+  This can take a few seconds.
+After the service is created, you can check if it is connected.

-  **After deploying an app from the Modeler, two variables will be added automatically: `DEVELOPEMENT_MODE` and `ADMIN_PASSWORD`.
-The development mode is true by befault; change this to false to run the app in production.
-The admin password is the password of the default admin of your Mendix app.**
+  After deploying an app from the Modeler, two variables will be added automatically: `DEVELOPEMENT_MODE` and `ADMIN_PASSWORD`.
+The development mode is true by default; change this to false to run the app in production.
+The admin password is the password of the default admin of your Mendix app.

 6. You can now go back and click **Finish** in the final section of the the **Edit Cloud Foundry Settings** configuration window (see step #6 of [3 Configure Cloud Foundry in the Modeler](#3)).